 A new question on the 2003 AHS asked about specific forms of gambling.
-Half of youth in this region say they have gambled in the past year.
-Forty-five percent of youth in this region gamble less than once a week, and 6% gamble about once a week or more.
-About a third (31%) of students played cards for money, 24% bought lottery tickets, and 25% bet money on sport pools.
+Over half (56%) of youth in this region say they have gambled in the past year.
+Fifty percent of youth in the region gambled less than once a week, and 6% gambled about once a week or more.
+Over a third (37%) of students played cards for money, 28% bought lottery tickets, and 26% bet money on sports pools.

-Boys are more likely to gamble than girls (59% vs. 42%).
-Playing cards for money is the most popular form of gambling for boys (40%), while buying lottery tickets (24%) and playing cards for money (22%) are the most popular forms of gambling for girls.
-Under half (46%) of students 14 years and under say they engage in gambling, while 51% of those 15 or 16 years old and 57% of students 17 and older do so.
-Gambling activity including playing cards, betting on sport pools and buying lottery tickets increases with age.
-It is notable that nearly a quarter of youth have bought lottery tickets, as the sale of lottery tickets to those under 19 is illegal.
+Boys are more likely to gamble than girls (65% vs. 45%).
+Playing cards for money is the most popular form of gambling for boys (47%), while playing cards for money (26%) and buying lottery tickets (27%) are the most popular forms of gambling for girls.
+Over half (52%) of students age 14 years and under say they engage in gambling, while 58% of those 15 or 16 years old and 58% of students 17 and older do so.
+Gambling activity including playing cards and betting on sport pools increases with age.
+It is notable that over a quarter of youth have bought lottery tickets as the sale of lottery tickets to those under 19 is illegal.